Ram Singh II

-Maharaja Sawai Ram Singh II (28 September 1833 – 17 September 1880) was the Kachwaha Rajput ruler of Jaipur from 1835 until 1880, succeeding after the death of Sawai Jai Singh III.
+Maharaja Sawai Ram Singh II (28 September 1833 – 17 September 1880) was the Kachwaha ruler of Jaipur from 1835 until 1880, succeeding after the death of Sawai Jai Singh III.
 He became the ruler of Jaipur at the age of 16 months after his father's death.
 During his reign, he implemented various reforms, influenced by Western ideals and British preferences.
 He established new departments, reorganized the police force, and constructed roads to promote economic progress.
 Additionally, he aimed to transform Jaipur into a modern city, introducing schools, colleges, gas lights, and piped water supply.
 Ram Singh also focused on women's education, building schools and hospitals for their empowerment.
 Ram Singh was also an avid photographer.
 His reign marked a period of significant transformation and progress in Jaipur.